-The Southwest Downtown Pedestrian Bridge provides a vital urban link for Colorado Springs, spanning over an active railyard that acted as a barrier.
-By extending the east-west axis of Vermijo Avenue to the America the Beautiful Park, the new pedestrian bridge reconnects the urban fabric of downtown Colorado Spring.
+Park Union Bridge provides a vital urban link for Colorado Springs, spanning over an active railyard that previously acted as a barrier.
+By extending the east-west axis of Vermijo Avenue to the America the Beautiful Park, the new pedestrian bridge reconnects the urban fabric of downtown Colorado Springs.
 The bridge also stitches together a growing network of pedestrian bicycle paths including the Pikes Peak Greenway and Midland Trail running alongside Monument Creek.

 The bridge’s generous width safely accommodates pedestrians and cyclists alike.
-At it’s widest point, an oculus at either side of the bridge frames the museum and downtown to the east, or a platform for trainspotting below and a distinct look out to the Rock Mountain to the west.
-In the evenings, lighting along the bridge will trace a single vector from one side of the tracks to the other, giving a sense of speed and motion while providing illumination for pedestrians and cyclists.
+At it’s widest point, an oculus at either side of the bridge frames the museum and downtown to the east, a platform for trainspotting below, and a distinct look out to the Rocky Mountain to the west.
+In the evenings, lighting along the bridge traces a single vector from one side of the tracks to the other, giving a sense of speed and motion while providing illumination for pedestrians and cyclists.

-The prefabricated bridge was assembled in a staging area in Houston and a full fit up was conducted in May 2020.
-The pieces will be driven into place using self-propelled modular transporters over the course of a single weekend, minimizing outage for the rail lines and yard.
-As bridge sections are delivered, the bridge will be assembled on the ground to weld each section together.
-Assembly of the bridge sections was completed at the end of June.
-This October, the bridge was hoisted and placed onto its abutments in its entirety in a carefully orchestrated process completed within an eight-hour window.
+The prefabricated bridge was assembled in a staging area in Houston, Texas and a full fit-up was conducted in May 2020.
+The pieces were driven into place using self-propelled modular transporters over the course of a single weekend, minimizing outage for the rail lines and yard.
+As bridge sections were delivered, the bridge was assembled on the ground to weld each section together.
+Assembly of the bridge sections was completed at the end of June 2020.
+In October 2020, the bridge was hoisted and placed onto its abutments in its entirety in a carefully orchestrated process completed within an eight-hour window.

 To view videos of the placement, including time lapse and drone footage, please visit DS+R's YouTube channel.